vishalvishw10/website-5/README.md

 npm install
 ```

 The website is built from two separate data sources: our own API for COVID data, and Contentful for content.
-To download the most recent COVID data and setup a `.env` file with a copy of read-only API keys to Contentful, run:
+To download the most recent COVID data and set up a `.env` file with a copy of read-only API keys to Contentful, run:

 ```shell
 npm run setup